digibson3/Data-Visualization/README.md

 - One for trail descriptions and dog regulations
 - One merged version that includes GPS coordinates for mapping

-I added a simple categorization function to group trails into:
+We added a simple categorization function to group trails into:
 - `off_leash`
 - `leash_required`
 - `no_dogs`